ryanmcginnis/Restart-to-Bootcamp/README.md

 # Restart to Bootcamp

+**Note:** Not actively maintained, but updated by community contribution as of October 2020.

 Uses Automator to reboot system to Bootcamp.
 Made under macOS Sierra 10.12.2.
 Tested under macOS Catalina 10.15.7 with TouchID bypass